hessu/arduino-powermunin/README.md

 Yes, see the previous question.
 It's about as safe as taking photographs of the meter (which is, indeed, quite safe).

+**Privacy considerations?**

+Yes!
+Don't publish the measurements of your home meter on the Internet just like that - everyone can see when you're at home and when you're away.
+Don't measure the power consumption of other people without their explicit consent.